 Following the massive terrorist attacks against New York and Washington, the FBI dedicated 7,000 of its 11,000 special agents and thousands of FBI support personnel to the PENTTBOM investigation.
-"PENTTBOM" is short for Pentagon, Twin Towers Bombing.
+PENTTBOM is short for Pennsylvania, Pentagon, and Twin Towers Bombing

-Director Mueller ordered all FBI field offices to create joint terrorism task forces/regional terrorism task forces to coordinate counterterrorism efforts across the United States.
-The first such task force, in New York, was formally created in 1982.
+Director Mueller ordered all FBI field offices to create joint terrorism task forces or regional terrorism task forces to coordinate counterterrorism efforts across the United States.
+The first such task force, in New York, was created in 1980.

 October 18, 2001

 In conjunction with the U.S. Postal Service, the FBI offered a reward of $1,000,000 for information leading to the arrest of the person who mailed letters contaminated with anthrax to media organizations and congressional offices.

 President Bush signed the USA Patriot Act into law.
 This anti-terrorism law provided the FBI with additional resources to hire new agents and critical support personnel, employ court approved wiretaps against potential terrorists more easily, seek additional information about potential terrorists more easily, share criminal investigative information with counterterrorism investigators in other government officials, and work with other government agencies to secure our borders and curtail international money laundering.

 Following the collapse of the energy trading company Enron, the FBI launched what would become the largest and most complex white-collar crime case in its history.
 Many Enron executives, including Chairman Kenneth Lay and CEO Jeffrey Skilling, were convicted or pleaded guilty in the case.